 There have been significant structural changes in the Queensland economy over the past 20 years.
-The importance of the manufacturing sector has gradually declined over the period, while the importance of the financial and insurance and professional scientific and technical services sectors has increased.
+The importance of the manufacturing sector has gradually declined over the period, while the importance of the health care and professional scientific and technical services sectors has increased.

-Economic Strategy
+Economic Plan